Wills and Trusts

-If you are confused about the differences between a will-based estate plan and a trust-based estate plan, you’re not alone.
+If you’re looking for an attorney for a will or trust, and are confused about the differences between a will-based estate plan and a trust-based estate plan, you’re not alone.
+Your Caring Law Firm handles both wills and trusts, and can help you decide whether a will or trust based estate plan is best for you.

 According to a recent informal survey we conducted of a group of Central Florida seniors over the age of fifty, 65 percent of those completing the survey indicated they were confused about the topic and would like to learn more about how a will differs from a living trust.